 Most SCA tools tell you a dependency is vulnerable and leave the fix to you.
 The catch is that the fix is often a major-version bump, and the CVE frequently sits in a transitive dependency you do not control directly.

 Seal targets that gap.
-It builds sealed versions that are free of high and critical vulnerabilities by default, with medium and low coverage available through your account team.
+It backports fixes for high and critical vulnerabilities by default, with medium and low coverage available through your account team.

 Three ideas hold the platform together: